Interactify/dpo-cms/public/cms/_work/work.md

 text: >-
   DPO Sound Design is a Copenhagen-based studio focusing on  contemporary music production and innovative sound design.
 The studio, founded in 2017, is owned and operated by Daniel Porcelli.
-Porcelli is currently finishing a Bachelor of Arts in Media Sonic Communication / Sound Design.
+Porcelli is  a Bachelor of Arts in Media Sonic Communication / Sound Design.

   DPO Sound Design specialises in producing cinematic music, modern sound design